susumu-kushi/civil-society-control-engineering/csce-release-notes.md

 - Civil Society Control Engineering
 - Social Health Checkup

-This release defines the initial architecture of CSCE and provides the foundation for future versions through continuous observation, evaluation, verification, and improvement.
+This release defines the foundational architecture of CSCE and provides the official baseline for future development.

-Rather than presenting a finished theory, Version 1.0 establishes an engineering framework that can evolve through practical application and collaborative verification between humans and AI.
+Future versions will continue to refine and expand the framework through observation, evaluation, verification, and collaboration between humans and artificial intelligence while preserving the core principles established in Version 1.0.

 ---